mspnp/aks-baseline-regulated/README.md

 # Azure Kubernetes Service (AKS) Baseline Cluster for Regulated Industries

 This reference implementation demonstrates the _recommended starting (baseline) infrastructure architecture_ for an [AKS cluster](https://azure.microsoft.com/services/kubernetes-service) that is under regulatory compliance requirements (such as PCI).
-This implementation builds upon the [AKS Baseline Cluster reference implementation](https://github.com/mspnp/aks-secure-baseline) and adds to it additional implementation points that are more commonly seen in regulated environments vs typical "public cloud" consumption patterns. **If you haven't familiarized yourself with the general-purpose [AKS baseline cluster](https://github.com/mspnp/aks-secure-baseline), you should strongly consider starting there before continuing here.**
+This implementation builds upon the [AKS Baseline Cluster reference implementation](https://github.com/mspnp/aks-secure-baseline) and adds to it additional implementation points that are more commonly seen in regulated environments vs typical "public cloud" consumption patterns. **If you haven't familiarized yourself with the general-purpose [AKS baseline cluster](https://github.com/mspnp/aks-secure-baseline) architecture, you should strongly consider starting there before continuing here.**

 > :warning: **These artifacts have not been certified in any official capacity; regulatory compliance is a shared responsibility between you and your hosting provider.** This implementation is designed to aide you on your journey to achieving your compliance, but by itself does not ensure any level of compliance.